nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 docker run -v sidecar-config:/etc/xroad -v sidecar-config-db:/var/lib/postgresql/12/main -detach -p $2:4000 -p $httpport:8080 -p 5588:5588 --network xroad-network -e XROAD_TOKEN_PIN=$3 -e XROAD_ADMIN_USER=$4 -e XROAD_ADMIN_PASSWORD=$5 -e XROAD_DB_HOST=$postgresqlhost -e XROAD_DB_PORT=$postgresqlport -e XROAD_DB_PWD=$XROAD_DB_PASSWORD --name $1 xroad-sidecar-security-server-image
 ```

-This will allow us to create the sidecar-config and sidecar-config-db directories on the host and mount them onto the /etc/xroad and /var/lib/postgresql/12/main config directories respectively in the container.
+This will allow us to store the sidecar-config and sidecar-config-db directories on the host and mount them onto the /etc/xroad and /var/lib/postgresql/12/main config directories respectively in the container.

+This example is for configurations using internal database.
+If you are using [2.7 External database](#27-external-database), volume mapping `/var/lib/postgresql/12/main` is not necessary.

 #### 2.9.1 Store sensitive information in volumes